raspberrypilearning/octapi-public-key-cryptography/en/step_1.md

-# OctaPi: Public Key Cryptography
+# OctaPi: public key cryptography

 In this resource, you will learn about the ideas behind public key cryptography (PKC), including the concepts of a **public key** and a **private key**.
 With this background on PKC, you will test your understanding by answering questions and completing a Python programming challenge.
 You will then use the OctaPi to find prime factors with a brute-force method.